National Transport Authority (Ireland)

-The National Transport Authority (Údarás Náisiúnta Iompair) or NTA is the transport authority for Greater Dublin and the public transport licensing agency for Ireland.
+The National Transport Authority (Údarás Náisiúnta Iompair) or NTA, publicly operating as Transport for Ireland, is the transport operating authority for Greater Dublin and the public transport licensing agency for Ireland.
 It was established under the provisions of the Dublin Transport Authority Act (2008) and the Public Transport Regulation Act (2009), on 1 December 2009.

 The NTA took over certain functions from the Department of Transport and the entire role of the Dublin Transportation Office.
 It has also taken over the functions of the Commission for Taxi Regulation when Part 4 of the Public Transport Regulation Act (2009) commenced on 1 January 2011.

-The NTA operates under the consumer facing brand Transport for Ireland.

 Organisation

 The act establishing the NTA made it a body corporate consisting of the City Manager of Dublin City Council, the Chief Executive and a member of the senior management team, and a chairman and six other members appointed by the Minister for Transport.
 The NTA has charge of public transport in the Greater Dublin Area, which is defined legally for the first time in the Act.
 The counties covered are the City of Dublin, Dún Laoghaire–Rathdown, South Dublin, Fingal, County Wicklow.
 County Kildare, and County Meath.
 An advisory council, consisting of local government officials and councillors, representatives of the Garda Síochána, the Irish Congress of Trade Unions and business and community interests, was also established.
 The Public Transport Regulation Act retains this structure, though it provides that its functional area in respect of the additional functions that it is granted under that Bill its functional area is the entire state.

 The NTA subsumed the activities of the former Dublin Transportation Office, which was dissolved on 1 December 2009.

-John Fitzgerald is chairperson of the NTA, and Anne Graham is chief executive officer.
+On 12th September 2025, NTA Chairperson Peter Strachan announced the appointment of Anne Shaw as Chief Executive Officer of the NTA, commencing her term in November 2025.